dcomtois/summarytools/README.md

 ### 2.3.1 Transposing and Selecting Statistics

-Results can be transposed by using `transpose = TRUE`.
-Statistics can also be selected using the `stats` argument:
+Results can be transposed by using `transpose = TRUE`, and statistics can be selected using the `stats` argument:

 ``` r
 descr(iris, stats = c("mean", "sd"), transpose = TRUE, headings = FALSE)